 Because positions are limited, becoming a legislative intern is a competitive process.
 In most cases, the application process entails several steps.
 Candidates typically complete an application and submit any required supporting materials.
 A cover letter and resume, letters of recommendation, and an essay are examples of supporting materials.
 Non-student interns can apply directly to the legislative branch, but the process for students is usually different.

-Students are frequently screened first their colleges or universities.
+Students are frequently screened first by their colleges or universities.
 The academic institution also creates and establishes all academic credit criteria.
 In addition, students accepted into the program must meet all academic and conduct requirements, as well as legislative requirements.
 Conservative business attire, for example, is usually required.
 Unless the academic institution sets or limits the hours, they can be long and include evenings and weekends.

 Candidates typically interview with the office where they want to work or where they are being placed after completing all application materials.
-These interviews could be arranged the college or the department of the legislature that oversees interns.
+These interviews could be arranged by the college or the department of the legislature that oversees interns.
 Candidates who are chosen to be legislative interns receive formal notification, just like any other application process.

 The opportunity to gain real-world experience is one of the benefits of being a legislative intern.
 This is especially beneficial for those considering a career in politics.
 Some legislative interns are offered permanent positions as legislative assistants if they perform well.